Actions & Inputs

 API

-The Button has a range of props that can be used to define an appropriate experience for different use cases.
+The icon button has a range of props that can be used to define an appropriate experience for different use cases.